-2.8.18 DELEGATIONS TO THE HEAD OF HOUSING AND COMMUNITY SERVICES
+2.8.18 DELEGATIONS TO THE HEAD OF HOUSING AND COMMUNITY SERVICES accordance with the Council's policy framework and/or the requirements of the funding body.

 Community Services

 - 2.8.18.1 To enable community development services across the Borough. - 2.8.18.2 To provide management and administration of grant schemes and payments, including the signing and sealing of grant agreements, in